status-im/status-mobile/doc/new-guidelines.md

 ### Icons

-Use the appropriate keyword qualification/namespace and don't directly require namespaces inside `quo2/components/`.
+Use the appropriate keyword qualification/namespace.

 ```clojure
 ;; bad